 - Levine 1909.

-Maze Medal - designed by Oskar van Deventer
+The 4D puzzle and the Maze Medal - both designed by Oskar van Deventer

 Cross and Crown

 The first two photos show the cross-side and pin-side with all four pins at their innermost state - this is the starting state of the puzzle.

 The goal state is to move all four pins to the outside, so that the cross (with the pins) can be freed from the crown.

 According to the patent, this will require "not less than 681 moves."